-The key market risk identified in our TIS segment continues to be the low pricing strategies adopted by our competitors which have been hurting our margins.
+The market risk associated to our TIS segment continues to be the low pricing strategies adopted by our competitors which have been hurting our already tight margins.
 Our management team is constantly reviewing, monitoring, and managing the project costs to ensure we remain competitive.
-We will continue to adopt strategies that will improve our results, such as managing staff expenses and operating costs, close monitoring of project costing and progress, and reviewing contract terms with our suppliers to enjoy lower material prices.
+We will continue to adopt strategies that will improve our results, such as managing operating costs, economies of scale, close monitoring of project costing, and re-assessment of contract terms with our suppliers and sub-contractors for a more favourable materials price.